nlau6-mon/Nicholas-FYP/README.md

 Train_Label_Sep20 = Training Labels collected from Scientific Data (Access via Google Drive link)

 210_0004_NoFilter_Reduced = Unlabelled Borehole Data.
 Comes as 2D and has had bands reduced to 246

+BU_Data = Data collected from the Planteray Data System (and also includes Brown University data included for the PDS project).
+Has had bands reduced to 246